A proposal for nonabelian (0,2) mirrors: Introduction

-We begin in section~\ref{sect:proposal} by describing our proposal.
+In section~\ref{sect:proposal} we describe our proposal for (0,2) mirrors for a special class of (0,2) deformations off the (2,2) locus.
 As many subtleties of nonabelian mirrors have already been extensively discussed in \cite{Gu:2018fpm,Chen:2018wep,Gu:2019zkw}, here we focus solely on the novel aspects introduced by (0,2) supersymmetry.
+We also discuss mirrors to symmetries and their anomalies, and check that the quantum sheaf cohomology ring relations of the original theory are correctly reproduced in the mirror by classical critical locus relations.

-In section~\ref{sec:justification}, we justify this proposal, by giving formal arguments for why it correctly reproduces quantum sheaf cohomology relations and correlation functions in the original theory.
-We do not, however, claim to have a proof.
+In section~\ref{sec:justification}, we give further general arguments checking this proposal.
+Specifically, we check that correlation functions match, and we demonstrate that integrating-out matter fields correctly reproduces the one-loop effective superpotential on the Coulomb branch, exactly as happens in (2,2)-supersymmetric gauge theory mirrors.
+(We do not, however, claim to have a proof.)

 In section~\ref{sect:specialize}, we specialize to abelian theories.
 In particular, the ansatz here simplifies and generalizes the ansatz two of the authors previously discussed in \cite{Gu:2017nye}.